juang0nzal3z/EarCV/README.rst

 -----
 Usage
 -----

  This tool uses any standard image format (.jpg, .jpeg, .png, or .tiff).
 We will asuume you are running this from the main ''EarCV/'' folder contianing this repo.
 Let's use images within the ''/test/'' folder as examples.
-To start, here is key info
+To start, here is key info:

     Required:

     -i, --image         Path to input image file, required.
-Accepted formats: 'tiff', 'jpeg', 'bmp', 'png'
+Accepted formats: 'tiff', 'jpeg', 'bmp', 'png'.

     Optional:

-    -o, --OUTDIR        Provide directory to saves proofs, logfile, and output CSVs.
+    -o, --OUTDIR        Provide path to directory to save proofs, logfile, and output CSVs.
 Default: Will save in current directory if not provided.

     -ns, --no_save      Default saves proofs and output CSVs.
 Raise flag to stop saving.

     -np, --no_proof     Default prints proofs on screen.
 Raise flag to stop printing proofs.

     -D, --debug         Raise flag to print intermediate images throughout analysis.
 Useful for troubleshooting.

 For complete usage documentation run::